mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Identify a leaf node containing a key package matching `removed`.
 Let `removed_index` be the node index of this leaf node.

-* Replace the leaf node at index with a blank node
+* Replace the leaf node at `removed_index` with a blank node

-* Blank the intermediate nodes along the path from `index` to the root
+* Blank the intermediate nodes along the path from `removed_index` to the root

 * Truncate the tree by reducing the size of tree until the rightmost non-blank leaf node